ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

     > **If you skipped the [_memory optimizations_ step of the chapter **G021**](G021%20-%20K3s%20cluster%20setup%2004%20~%20Debian%20VM%20configuration.md#memory-optimizations), you need to adjust the `vm.overcommit_memory` flag here!**\
     > Otherwise, the K3s service you will set up later in the next [chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#k3s-installation-of-the-server-node-k3sserver01) will not be able to start.

-3. Save the `90_k3s_kubelet_demands.conf` file and apply the changes, then reboot the VM.
+3. Save the `90_k3s_kubelet_demands.conf` file and apply the changes, then reboot the VM:

     ~~~sh
     $ sudo sysctl -p /etc/sysctl.d/90_k3s_kubelet_demands.conf